Raised to Life, Seated in Glory

 We can attempt what Jesus does by law (what’s expected of me) or by the Spirit (what’s expected of God).
 If we choose to live by what others tell us to do, rather than by faith in the presence of His Almighty Spirit, we do so in the power of the old man of flesh, and it will fail.
 Living by law leads us to focus on death, not life, because it is a return to life as it was lived before the cross and the resurrection – a turning away from the power to live in light of Christ’s gift of the Spirit after he arose.

 There was no resurrection for Christ without the Cross, but His death does not provide the power to live that we witnessed in His resurrection.
 His death provides atonement for sin and opens the door to reconciliation with God.
-His resurrection provides the Power of the Holy Spirit to all those who believe in Him.
+But it’s His resurrection provides the Power of the Holy Spirit to all those who believe in Him.

 Christ’s life example and his teaching before his death on the Cross are critical for all of us under slavery to sin, but were not designed simply to remove the shackles of that sin, but to empower life.